- Install the Pickering driver software

 Click on either the Direct IO driver or the VISA driver.
-Currently, both drivers are contained in the same installation file and selection if driver is made during the following installation process.
+Currently, both drivers are contained in the same installation file and selection of the driver is made during the following installation process.

-NOTE: If the card is to be used in a National Instruments software environment then in the vast majority of cases the VISA driver should be selected during the installation process.
+NOTE: If the card is to be used in a National Instruments software environment, the VISA driver should be selected during the installation process in the vast majority of cases.

 Go to: http://www.pickeringtest.info/downloads/drivers/PXI_Drivers/